-I like the watch but I would prefer a black… brown…red… blue… larger… smaller… strap.
+I like the watch but I would prefer a different strap to the one it is photographed with.

-No problem at all, please let us know and give us a little extra time to prepare your order, and we will do our best to provide and fit exactly the strap you desire, usually free of any extra charge.
+No problem at all, please let us know and give us a little extra time to prepare your order and we will do our best to provide and fit exactly the strap you desire, usually free of any extra charge.

-We are partnered with Watch Obsession who can be found at www.watchobsession.co.uk They carry the full range of Hirsch straps which are made in Austria and are of excellent quality and so you may choose any from their range free of charge.
+We are partnered with Watch Obsession who can be found at www.watchobsession.co.uk – they carry the full range of Hirsch straps which are made in Austria and are of excellent quality and so you may choose any from their range free of charge.
 Just let us know which you would like and we will fit it either from our stock or we will order the strap for you which will usually be with us in less than 24 hours so the delay will be zero or one to two days max.

 Do you buy watches or offer a part-exchange or a buy back service?

 Yes, if you have a Rolex, Jaeger-LeCoultre or Omega to sell, or any of the brands you see on this site, please let us know.
 We are happy to buy outright or offer a part-exchange service against a purchase.
 We will also buy back a watch we have previously sold and offer you a good price.
 We are also obviously very keen to hear from you if you would like to part exchange a watch we have previously sold.

 Do you make proper checks regarding the provenance of the watches listed here?

 Yes.
 Our reputation means everything to us and so we do our very best.
 Firstly, most of our watches are bought from trusted, reputable dealers.
 These are people we buy from on a regular basis who also have reputations they are very keen to protect.
 When we buy elsewhere, we make all the checks we can to ensure a watch has a proper history and if we have any reservations, we simply don’t buy.
 We also always check with The Watch Register to see if a watch has been reported lost or stolen with all high value watches.

 What guarantees do you offer on your watches?